Misuse of the apartment

 We clarify about the new purpose alienation statute!

-The short-term rental of apartments via switching platforms such as Airbnb or Wimdu has been popular for quite some time.
-Some apartment owners now no longer offer their rented or condominium apartments temporarily - for example, during the semester break or during their own holiday - but permanently for short-term renting.
-From an economic point of view, this is perfectly understandable, since the rent to be achieved by means of short-term leasing exceeds in some cases many times the rent to be achieved through "normal" letting.
-However, critics blame the trend for short-term rentals on rising rents and housing shortages in many major cities.
+The short-term rental of apartments via mediation platforms such as Airbnb or Wimdu has been very popular for some time.
+Some apartment owners now offer their rental or condominium not only temporarily - for example during the semester break or during their own vacation - but permanently for short-term rental.
+From an economic point of view, this is quite understandable, because the rent that can be achieved with short-term rentals is sometimes many times higher than the rent that can be achieved with “normal” rentals.
+However, critics blame the trend towards short-term rentals for rising rents and a shortage of living space in many large cities.

 In order to protect housing, municipalities may, on the basis of Art.
 1 of the Bavarian Law on the Exploitation of Degradation (ZwEWG), determine for areas in which the adequate supply of the population with rental housing is particularly endangered under appropriate statutes (...) that housing only works with may be used for purposes other than residential purposes (...). "

 The Bavarian capital of Munich has made use of this possibility for some time now and for the first time in the year 2013 issued a so-called "Zweckentfremdungssatzung" (ZeS).
 The enforcement of the same was initially difficult.
 On the one hand, given the large supply of short-term rental apartments on the Internet, the responsible social services department simply did not have enough staff to carry out effective controls.
 On the other hand, the then existing legal regulations, and above all the initially maximum amount of fines of "only" 50.000, - €, were not sufficient to discourage particularly short-term commercial tenants.